heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 BufferedWriter bw = new BufferedWriter(writer);
 ```

-Notice that this time, it opens the file using a `FileOutputStream` class as
+Notice that this time, it opens the output file using a `FileOutputStream` class
-binary data.
-It then uses th class `OutputStreamWriter` to write the file with
+as binary data.
+It then uses th class `OutputStreamWriter` to write the file
-the `UTF-8` character encoding.
-And finally, it uses a `BufferedWriter` class to
+with the `UTF-8` character encoding.
+And finally, it uses a `BufferedWriter`
-write the binary data with a buffer.
+class to write the binary data with a buffer.

 The following line reads data from the file line by line and writes it to the
 output file with the end of line character: